jrosen48/utk-homepage/content/about-source.md

 ## Fellowships and Awards

-2019, Open Publishing Support Fund, University of Tennessee, Knoxville
+2019, Open Publishing Support Fund, University of Tennessee Libraries and Office of Research and Engagement, University of Tennessee, Knoxville

-2019, Finalist, Association for Science Teacher Education John C. Park National Technology Leadership Institute Fellowship

-2018, Foreign Travel Award, Office of Research and Engagement ($500), UTK
+2018, Foreign Travel Award, Office of Research and Engagement, University of Tennessee, Knoxville (UTK)

-2017, Council of Graduate Students Disciplinary Leadership Award ($2,000), Michigan State University (MSU)

 2017, Delia Koo Global Travel Fellowship, Michigan State University (MSU)